Dandelion chip

-A dandelion chip is an electronic device, installed on the bayonet mount of a non-electronic camera lens or adapter, which enables electronic interoperation with certain cameras.
+An autofocus confirmation chip or dandelion chip is an electronic device, installed on the bayonet mount of a non-electronic camera lens or adapter, which enables electronic interoperation with certain cameras.
 The device consists of an integrated circuit connected to a series of exposed electrical contacts, in a curved package which matches the lens mount.
 It is designed to be affixed in a particular position on the mount, in order to mate with matching contacts on the camera body.
 The contacts on both sides of the mount are commonly known as CPU contacts.

-Camera functions enabled by the chip may include exposure metering, aperture display and control, focus confirmation and fine-tuning, and Exif metadata recording.
+Camera functions enabled by the chip may include exposure metering, aperture display and/or control, focus confirmation and fine-tuning, and Exif metadata recording.